taehyounpark/queryosity/docs/pages/conceptual.md

 @section conceptual-lazy Lazy actions

 All actions are "lazy", meaning they are not executed them unless required.
-Accessing the result of a query turns it "eager" and triggers the dataset traversal.
+Accessing the result of a query turns it and all other actions "eager", triggering the dataset traversal.
-The dataset traversal performs all existing queries of the dataflow up to that point.
 The eagerness of actions in each entry is as follows:

-1. A query is executed only if its associated selection passes the cut.
+1. A query is performed only if its associated selection passes the cut.
 2. A selection is evaluated only if all prior cuts in the cutflow have passed.
 3. A column is evaluated only if it is needed to determine any of the above.

 @section conceptual-columns Columns

-A `column` contains some data type `T` whose value is updated for each entry.
+A `column` holds a value of some data type `T` to be updated for each entry.
-Columns that are read-in from a dataset or user-defined constants are *independent*, i.e. their values do not depend on others, whereas other user-defined columns are *dependent* and require existing columns as inputs.
+Columns that are read-in from a dataset or user-defined constants are *independent*, i.e. their values do not depend on others, whereas columns evaluated out of existing ones as inputs are *dependent*.
-A tower of dependent columns evaluated out of more independent ones forms the computation graph:
+The tower of dependent columns evaluated out of more independent ones forms the computation graph:

-@image html computation.png "Example computation graph"
+@image html computation.png "Example computation graph."

 Only the minimum number of computations needed are performed for each entry:
 - If and when a column value is computed for an entry, it is cached and never re-computed.